VT-NLP/MultiInstruct/README.md

 ## MULTIINSTRUCT: Improving Multi-Modal Zero-Shot Learning via Instruction Tuning

 This is the official repo for our ACL 2023 MULTIINSTRUCT [paper](https://arxiv.org/pdf/2212.10773.pdf).
-MULTIINSTRUCT is the first multimodal instruction tuning benchmark dataset that consists of 62 diverse multimodal tasks in a unified seq-toseq format covering 10 broad categories.
+MULTIINSTRUCT is the first multimodal instruction tuning benchmark dataset that consists of 62 diverse multimodal tasks in a unified seq-to-seq format covering 10 broad categories.
 The tasks are derived from 21 existing open-source datasets and each task is equipped with 5 expertwritten instructions.

 <img src="multi_instruct_tasks_fig.png">